 - Preterm delivery and low birth weight.

-- T. vaginalis infection at delivery may predispose to maternal postpartum sepsis.
+- Trichomonas vaginalis infection at delivery may predispose to maternal postpartum sepsis.

-- There is growing evidence that trichomoniasis infection may enhance HIV transmission.
+- There is evidence that trichomoniasis infection enhances HIV acquisition.

-- Persistent and recurrent T. vaginalis infections are frequent in women, potentially due to the lack of routine screening recommendations for this pathogen, the chronic nature of some infections and also drug resistance.
+- Persistent and recurrent Trichomonas vaginalis infections are frequent in women, potentially due to the lack of routine screening recommendations for this pathogen, the chronic nature of some infections and also drug resistance.